 Fairfax Futures supports the professional development of early childhood educators through training, engagement and mentoring.
 By improving their knowledge and understanding of child development, educators can strengthen their partnerships with families to support young children's developing social-emotional, physical and cognitive skills.
 Learn more about professional development.

 Each year, Fairfax Futures partners with Fairfax County Office for Children and Fairfax County Public Schools to offer a unique educational forum for early childhood educators.
-Topics presented have included literacy, science and math, the arts, and play.
+Topics presented have included literacy, science and math, technology, the arts, nature and play.
 Learn more about the symposium.

 Fairfax Futures collaborates on programs that promote early education in science, technology, engineering and math (STEM).
 The STEM Ready project provides STEM learning opportunities and resources to early childhood professionals interested in engaging young children in STEM experiences.
 As an outgrowth of the STEM Ready Project, Family STEM Nights invite families to share in STEM learning experiences with their children, guided by the educators in their early childhood learning programs.

 Fairfax Futures and its partners also have created tools for educators and families to use to support children's early STEM learning experiences.
 The publication, Building STEM Connections in Early Childhood, highlights developmentally appropriate STEM-related activities and concepts for educators and families to use as they nurture young children’s passion for discovery.
 In 2017, the organization also released a series of four short videos that illustrate how educators can use children’s literature and experiences in nature to develop children’s critical thinking and other essential skills that support life-long STEM learning.